na-na-hi/renget/archive/vpmdcloverpb.md

 >The mon' who found Maxi, incredibly rich, and took the job with Maxi because she wants to experience the working world.
 >Incredibly shy and skittish, but can also be snarky and even a little agressive when she wants to be, ironic considering she hates violence.
 >She tends to wear a different accessory every day.

+###Rasmus
+>Name: Rasmus
+>Species: Spinarak
+>Nature: Rash

+>Summary: Born and raised in the most barren corner of Foggy Forest, this hot tempered spider uses his webs and wits to plunder enough treasure together to reach his well earned retirement from roof tiling.
+Though generally affable around people he likes, some would describe him as sleazy, crass and more bark than bite.
+His skills as a trapper are worthwhile on any adventure, as long as you feed his ego every now and then.

 ###Kaz/Solid Linoone
 Blurb here : https://rentry.org/fzygy